 The Leadership Studies Program also collaborates with the dean of the College of Liberal Arts and Sciences to offer a leadership course for selected freshman in that college.

 Learn life skills with the Dean of the College of Liberal Arts and Sciences.
 (1 credit hour)

-The Leadership Studies Program also works closely with the College of Engineering to offer several leadership courses specifically for students in that college.
+In addition, the Leadership Studies Program works closely with the College of Engineering to offer several leadership courses specifically for students in that college.